The-GeoStack-Project/GeoStack-Workshop/README.md

 1. In the main folder: read the document The-GeoStack-Project-Read-Me.pdf
 2. Downloads subfolder: follow the document Download-Datasets.pdf to get the geospatial datasets and GPS track log datasets.
 3. GeoStack-Workshop subfolder
-..1.
-Follow the document Creating-the-GeoStack-Workshop-VM.pdf
+  1. Follow the document Creating-the-GeoStack-Workshop-VM.pdf
-..2.
-Follow the document Workshop-Assignments.pdf.
+  2. Follow the document Workshop-Assignments.pdf.
 4. GeoStack-Course subfolder
-..1.
-Follow the document Creating-the-GeoStack-Course-VM ..1.
-Work through the large set of detailed installation and programming manuals.
+  1. Follow the document Creating-the-GeoStack-Course-VM
+  2. Work through the large set of detailed installation and programming manuals.

-Tip: you might want to download the videos from the YouTube channel to use offline.
+Tip: you might consider to download the videos from the YouTube channel to use offline.